Inria-NERV/happyFeat/README.md

   - when the training is done, a score (confusion matrix) is displayed
 8. If you want to try another set of features, just repeat steps 5 to 7 as many times as needed!

+**Note**: you can use this feature selection GUI as a "standalone app", once the scenario **sc2-extract-select.xml** *has been run once*:
+- just run the script **featureExtractionInterface.py**
+- the spectral data files needed for analysis are already entered.
+If you want to use other data, just use the Path1 / Path2 fields.
+- **important**: in this use case, you need to browse and find the file **openvibe-designer.cmd** in your OpenViBE installation folder.
+Otherwise running the classifier scenario won't work.

 ## Online classification

 *coming soon...*